Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Open your project and delete all the src, resource and include files.
 At this point your project is empty but configured for wxWidgets.
 Go to src, right click, add an existing file.
-Add MyDE.cpp and build and run the project.
+Add EngageIDE.cpp and build and run the project.

-## Running MyDE (UI controls):
+## Running EngageIDE (UI controls):
-When you first run the app, it will ask you for the full path of MyDE.cpp.
+When you first run the app, it will ask you for the full path of EngageIDE.cpp.
 This path will depend on your platform.
 Examples:
-OSX -- /Users/$username$/MyDE/MyDE.cpp
+OSX -- /Users/$username$/EngageIDE/EngageIDE.cpp
-Win -- C:\MyDE\MyDE.cpp
+Win -- C:\EngageIDE\EngageIDE.cpp
-Linux -- /Home/$username$/MyDE/MyDE.cpp
+Linux -- /Home/$username$/EngageIDE/EngageIDE.cpp
 ![alt text](https://hex-map.khitchdee.net/ModalWX-launch-screen.png)
 If you enter an incorrect path, it will bring up a file selector
 to select the file from the file system.